NIEM/NIEM.github.io/model/concepts/augmentation/point/xml/index.md

 </xs:element>
 ```

-Note that augmentation point elements are required in NIEM release schemas, but not for IEPDs.
+{: .note}
+- `nc:PersonType` includes a reference to its augmentation point (`nc:PersonAugmentationPoint`) as its last sub-element.
+- The augmentation point element is abstract and has no type.

-## XML Schema template
+## Schema template

 This template shows the declaration of a complex type that references its augmentation point, and the declaration of the augmentation point element itself.

-- The augmentation point element is the last element referenced in the type.

 ```xml
 <!-- NIEM type with sub-elements, like nc:PersonType -->